 Want to know how to dominate local SEO this year?

 Here are six tips we’ll cover in this blog post:

 - Claim Your Google My Business Listing

 - Optimize For Voice Search

 P.S.
 Want to see where your site’s SEO currently stands?
 Use our free SEO checker to find out!

-If you want to know how to dominate local SEO in 2021, start by targeting local keywords.
+If you want to know how to dominate local SEO this year, start by targeting local keywords.
 Local keywords are location-specific phrases that generate results related to a geographic location.
 For example, “coffee shop in Morro Bay, CA” is a local keyword.

-For example, if you wanted your bakery to rank in local searches in Los Angeles, you may try to rank for terms like:
+For example, if you wanted your bakery to improve its local search rankings in Los Angeles, you may try to rank for terms like:

 - Los Angeles bakery

 Once you have your keywords selected, you can integrate them into your site to help you rank for local searches.